 Focus on incredible content.

 You might be well versed in SEO, responsive design, and meta tags.
 However, at the end of the day, none of this can take the place of powerful, relevant content.
-Besides blog posts or articles, consider adding photos and videos, as well to your site.
+Learn how to blog, consider adding photos and videos, as well to your site.
 Websites that go beyond plain text have higher rankings and lower bounce rates.
 Just make sure that your website load time isn’t impacted.
 Google penalizes sites that load slowly; likewise, customers and prospects will click off a clunky site.

 Don’t forget to build your citations.